gecko0307/rtld/README.md

 }
 ```

-If you want to replace Phobos/druntime, use `no-druntime` configuration, add `rtld:runtime`, and set necessary compiler parameters.
+If you want to replace Phobos/druntime, use `no-druntime` configuration, add `rtld:runtime` subpackage, and set necessary compiler parameters.
 We recommend LDC for this.

 ```json
 "dependencies": {